 The principle of conservatism applies for the parameters and refers to the values, when used in the calculations, it is more likely to result in an underestimation rather than an overestimation of the reductions or recirculations of materials.
 In other words, in the calculation approximation it will always be done at the lowest value.

 Demonstrability

-The number of Circular Economy Credits generated must be supported by evidence demonstrating that the material reduction (reject, rethink, and reduce) and recirculation activities (reuse/repurpose, repair, restore, remanufacture, recover, and recycling) was achieved.
+The number of Circular Credits generated must be supported by evidence demonstrating that the material reduction (reject, rethink, and reduce) and recirculation activities (reuse, repair, refurbish, remanufacture, repurpose, and recycling) was achieved.

 No net harm